 A survey done by HBS reports that 94% of working professionals reported working more than 50 hours per week and nearly half said they worked more than 65 hours per week.
 The impact of being overly focused on professional demands has resulted in alarmingly high rates of stress-related diseases, damaged relationships and deterioration in overall happiness in the general working population.

-You see, unlike other creatures on the planet, we aren’t born just to survive, but to thrive on our experiences.
-For that to happen, we must go beyond the mundane things that we engage in on a daily basis to survive.
-We’re emotional beings made for exquisite experiences of joy, fun, peace and passion, and the only way we can revel in them is by designing a lifestyle that gives us the right opportunities.
+Unlike other creatures on the planet, we aren’t born just to survive, but to thrive on our experiences.
+For that to happen, we must go beyond the mundane things that we engage in on a daily basis.

-We are the captain of our ship and it is up to us to create the balance and value that we desire.
-We do this by creating a work-life balance that allows us to accomplish meaningful achievements while also enjoying every day of our life in all aspects, including work, friends, family and personal interests.
+We are the captain of our ship and it’s up to us to create the balance that we desire.
+We do this by creating a work-life balance that allows us to accomplish our goals while also enjoying other aspects of life, such as work, friends, family and personal interests.
 Most people make the mistake of reserving rest and fun for weekends and vacation time only.

-If you’re presently feeling overwhelmed and pressured by the demands in your life, here are some guidelines that will help you get back into balance:
+If you’re feeling overwhelmed and pressured by the demands in your life, here are some guidelines that will help you establish a healthy work-life balance:

-- Avoid or remove energy drainers: Energy drainers consist of activities related to tasks and interactions that add no value to your life and could potentially be detrimental to your wellbeing.
+3. Avoid or remove energy drainers: Energy drainers consist of activities related to tasks and interactions that add no value to your life and could potentially be detrimental to your wellbeing.
 Get an overview of the activities that don’t enhance your life or your career, such as spending time surfing the Internet and social media websites, taking unimportant phone calls or listening to a negative friend or co-worker who complains a lot, and do your best to minimize or eliminate them all together.
-I’ve provided more in-depth solutions on how to deal with your energy drainers in this post.

-- Respect your body: We’ve all undoubtedly experienced the feel-good effects of a healthy meal, a perfect night of sleep and a great workout.
+4. Nourish your body: We’ve all undoubtedly experienced the feel-good effects of a healthy meal, a perfect night of sleep and a great workout.
 That’s because our body is essentially comprised of a bunch of bio-chemicals circulating in our blood stream that are directly impacted by how we treat our body.
-Because of the mind-body connection, it’s crucial that we respect our bodies by living a healthy lifestyle, which broadly consists of consuming a nutritious and balanced diet, getting enough physical activity and sleep, and drinking plenty of water.
+We respect our bodies by living a healthy lifestyle, which broadly consists of consuming a nutritious and balanced diet, getting enough physical activity and sleep, and drinking plenty of water.
 Your body is your vehicle for life and it’s essential that you keep it sturdy enough to withstand the pressures and challenges that you will encounter along the way.

-Learning the art of making work-life balance work will ultimately help you get the most out of the limited time that you have on Earth.
+Learning the art of achieving work-life balance will help you get the most out of the limited time that you have on Earth.
 Like a skilled juggler on a tightrope with several balls in the air, you’ll cross over to the other side knowing that you gave it your best shot and that you had fun in the process!